decomplexity/SendOauth2/README.md

 Both client secrets and X.509 certificates are supported for Microsoft.
 TheLeague's Gmail provider only supports client secrets (and only for authorization_code grant).

 Google's Gmail API supports client secrets for authorization_code grant and X.509 certificates for client_credentials grant (aka Google 'service accounts'), and both are supported by the wrapper.
-Google's use of .json credentials files is out of kilter with PHPMailer's established client authentication mechanism, so the wrapper creates these files automatically (although Google's own files can optionally be used instead)
+Google's use of .json credentials files is out of kilter with PHPMailer's established client authentication mechanism, so the wrapper creates these files automatically although Google's own files can optionally be used instead.
+V4.1.0 introduces two new optional operands for the invocation of both the standard PHPMailer email application (a. and b. below) and for the complete replacement of your PHPMailer application by the wrapper front-end (c. below).
+There operands allow the developer to specify a name for the .json credentials file and/or whether the wrapper should dynamically build this .json file or use an already-built one, created  either by Google (its standard download) or by the developer.

 Client_credentials grant is a more appropriate solution for daemon applications such PHPMailer than authorization_code (i.e. user) grant.
 For Microsoft, both authorization_code grant and client_credentials (i.e. application) grant flows for SMTP are supported.
 For the Google API, both authorization_code grant and client_credentials (service accounts) grant for SMTP are supported (see github repository/library googleapis/google-api-php-client)
 TheLeague's Google Gmail provider only supports authorization_code grant, and this is supported by the wrapper.

 Where the provider or client supports them, both $_SESSION 'state' exchange and PKCE code exchange are implemented automatically by the wrapper to forestall CSRF attacks during authorisation_code flow.